Methodology Alignment

 Project Frame's approach to quantifying GHG impact is anchored in a core equation; unit impact is multiplied by volume to produce GHG impact, which can then be multiplied by optional adjustment factors to produce adjusted GHG impact.
 This equation is used for each of our three types of analyses: potential impact, planned impact, and realized impact.
 Each serves a distinct purpose and requires a different amount of information, often depending on a solution or company's stage and the availability of a detailed sales forecast or historical data.

-Koi employs the same core equation to determine impact, and is flexible to accomodate all three types of analyses.
+Koi employs the same core equation to determine impact, and is flexible to accommodate all three types of analyses.

 GFANZ